Identify the Correct IRB

 PETAL Prevention and Treatment of Acute Lung Injury Network.
 PETAL network studies must be reviewed by the Vanderbilt IRB.

 StrokeNet.
-NIH-funded StrokeNet studies must be reviewed by the University of Cincinnati IRB.
+NIH-funded StrokeNet studies must be reviewed by the University of Cincinnati IRB or Advarra depending on the protocol.

 Trial Innovation Network (TIN) studies.
 These studies must be reviewed by one of the TIN central IRBs.